 - Are you willing to adapt and be flexible?

 Even with all the experience I had in the classroom, I’ve still been on a huge learning curve with homeschooling my daughter.
 Gifted/2e was never on my radar.
 Dysgraphia wasn’t on my radar.
-My education experience prepared me to a certain degree, but when it comes down to it nothing could have really prepared me for this homeschooling journey.
+My education experience has benefited me as a homeschooler to a certain degree, but when it comes down to it nothing could have completely prepared me for this homeschooling journey.
 I’ve had to jump in and constantly educate myself in order to give my daughter the education she needs.

 But I know if I am willing to continue to learn, research and adapt, we’ll get there somehow.